 5. Long tramps in the Havana Center (La Habana Centro)

-The real life of Habaneros takes place in Havana Center.
+The real-life of Habaneros takes place in Havana Center.
 Not to be confused with Old Havana – La Habana Vieja – which is beautiful though it is still very touristy.
-In the center of the city life is vibrant, which is best seen during long wanderings between the streets.
-It is worth to get lost, to get involved in a domino match, and if they ask you to dance … dance and go for it!
+In the centre of the city life is vibrant, which is best seen during long wanderings between the streets.
+It is worth getting lost, to get involved in a domino match, and if they ask you to dance … dance and go for it!

 6. Previewing Cubans in the evening at the Malecon in Havana

 In the evenings, the social life of Havana moves over to Malecon, the famous promenade by the ocean.
 From the Prado, you can walk to the residential area of Vedado, where club life is going on.

 Cuba is of course dance and music.
 The most famous fiestas can be found in Polo Montanez in Vinales, on the Trinidad stairs, in Santa Clara and Santiago de Cuba.

 The Cuban mojito surprises tourists from Europe.
 It is more modest, but also much stronger.
 And finally, a mojito is a traditional drink from Cuba, so you must try its original version.
 The famous one is in the Bodeguita del Medio in Havana.
 The best in all of Cuba 🙂

 9. Visiting state stores with food for cards

 For many people, it will be a memory of old Poland.
 For the younger, a real journey in time.
 Shops are easily found in the streets of Trinidad or in the centre of Havana.
 Note: do not take photos!

 10. Previewing long queues after everything (especially if something new appears in the shop)